solids4foam/solids4foam.github.io/tutorials/README.md

 If a solid analysis is selected, then a `solidProperties` dictionary is required in the constant directory; similarly, the `fluidProperties` dictionary is required for a fluid analysis, and the `fsiProperties` dictionary for a fluid-solid interaction analysis.
 These dictionaries let us specify what type of solid, fluid or fluid-solid interaction analysis is to be performed.

-## Running the tutorials using a native installation
+## Running the Tutorials Using a Native Installation

 ```tip
 We suggest making a backup copy of the solids4foam tutorials in case you want to reset them.
 Alternatively, you can reset them with git.